NicosNicolaou16/ImagePickerAndroid/README.md

 This library built to give to other developers an easy way to implement the image picker in Android application with latest Android technologies.
-Support me and I will appreciate if you provide me your feedback(s).
+Support me and I will appreciate if you provide me your feedback(s).<br />
+The example project doesn't contain all the examples for all methods.

 The library contain: